 - Glue Stick

-Reverse Fingerprint Christmas Tree Card Directions
+Reverse Fingerprint Tree Cards Step By Step Directions

-3. Cut out traced Christmas Trees.
+3. Cut out traced Christmas trees.

 4. Use painters tape to attach one Christmas tree to the front of a blank greeting card.
 Repeat until all cut trees are attached to a card.